iamigui/jira-issue-to-markdown/README.md

 # Jira Issue to Markdown Action

-This action allows you to retrieve Jira subtasks from an issue and generate a markdown file with release notes, including detailed issue and subtask information.
+This action allows you to retrieve Jira `DONE` subtasks from an issue and generate a markdown file with release notes, including detailed issue and subtask information.
 The branch name must match the pattern used in Jira.
 Refer to [Inputs](#inputs) for more information.

 ## Features

-- Retrieve Jira issues and subtasks.
+- Retrieve Jira issues and `DONE` subtasks.
 - Format Jira issue details into markdown.
 - Output a formatted release description suitable for GitHub releases.
 - Integrate directly with GitHub pull requests and push events.